mruhacks/pizza-party/docs/PRESENTER_NOTES.md

 - Note the user id in the URL
 - Try changing the user id to something else.

 WHOA - I can see someone else's profile!!!
+I can see their sensitive information like favourite pizza, address!?!

 - Go to user 1625 (Marcus Reid)
 - Try editing the profile - WHOA!